Free Settler or Felon

 One of the prisoners on the Mary Ann was a young mother of three by the name of Mary Talbot.
 She had previously been put on board the Lady Juliana but managed to escape before the vessel sailed.
 She was re-captured and tried at the Old Bailey.
 She received a sentence of Death with recommendation for mercy.
 After finding that she was with child, her sentence was stayed and she remained in Newgate prison.
 In December 1790 the London Times reported that she was on the list of capitally convicted prisoners who had received His Majesty's pardon on condition of being transported to New South Wales for their natural lives; except for Mary Talbot, who said she had rather die, as she had three infants, and it was that which made her return from transportation.
 The Recorder pointed out the fatal consequences in vain; she persisted in dying, and was taken from the bar in convulsions.
 Despite her protestations, she was embarked on the Mary Ann for transportation to New South Wales.

-Read Mary Talbot's Letter published in The Times in October 1791 which gives an account of the voyage of the Mary Anne.
+Read Mary Talbot's Letter published in The Times in October 1791 which gives an account of this voyage.

 Sydney Cove